Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 ## Knowledge Gaps Identified
 - Further exploration needed on the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
 This should ensure that these themes are woven into character arcs and interactions throughout the narrative, enhancing the depth and relatability of the characters.
-- Additional insights required on Isabella's internal conflicts regarding AI rights and personal relationships.
+- Additional insights required on Isabella's internal conflicts regarding AI rights and her evolving relationship with Marcus.
-- Clarification on Marcus's transition from skepticism to collaboration with AI.
+- Clarification on Marcus's transition from skepticism to collaboration with AI, emphasizing his moral dilemmas and growth.

 ## Character Arc Evolution Log
 - **Isabella Torres**: